sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.1.0 =

-* Updated to use Google API v3
+* Updated to use Google API version 3.
+Version 2 deprecated deprecated on Nov.
+17, 2014.

 = 2.0.7.1 =